keroxp/servest/README.md

 ### Agent API

-Agent API is basic HTTP agent.
+Agent API is basic HTTP/HTTPS agent.
 It manages persistent connection to host.
 Each request will be sent in serial.

 `fetch` is enough for most cases.
 It is useful if you want to manage keep-alive connection to host.

-**NOTE: Currently TLS (HTTPS) agent is not supported as Deno doesn't.**

 Use `fetch` for https request.